hapax/hapax.github.io/assets/simple-physics.md

 (*Note.* This is a fun optional extension of collision cylinders.
 It's not needed for the final section on Brownian motion.)

-In the previous section, we were imagining the colliding objects are stationary (or stationary on average).
+In the previous section, we were assuming the colliding objects were stationary (or stationary on average).
-Our estimates will work for elephants at rest, or a bunch of elephants moving in random directions, but not a herd of elephants charging towards you!
+The estimates will work for elephants at rest, or even a bunch of elephants moving in random directions, but not a herd of elephants charging towards you!
-But taking movement into account isn't too hard.
+Taking movement into account isn't too hard.
 To illustrate, we're going to solve the age-old problem: should you walk or run in the rain?
 Some people argue it doesn't matter (and there is infamous MythBusters